About Me

 In our sessions, I’ll guide you to connect with these parts and, more importantly, to tune into your Self: the grounded, compassionate center within you.
 From this place of inner wisdom, you can heal and bring balance to the parts of you that need attention.
 By strengthening your inner guidance, you can navigate challenges with more clarity, peace, and self-compassion.

-• I often use somatic therapy, a body-based approach to healing that helps you gently reconnect with your physical sensations and emotions.
-Rather than diving into traumatic memories, somatic therapy focuses on tuning into the body in the present moment, which helps you stay within your window of tolerance, where healing can happen most safely and effectively.
+I often use somatic therapy, a body-based approach to healing that helps you gently reconnect with your physical sensations and emotions.
+Our bodies can carry the effects of stress, trauma, and difficult experiences long after they've happened.
+Rather than diving straight into painful memories, somatic therapy focuses on tuning into the body in the present moment, helping you stay within your window of tolerance where healing can happen safely and effectively.

 My counselling is grounded in approaches that are well-researched and known to support healing and change.
 These are used in a thoughtful and flexible way, based on your needs and what feels right for you.
 Click below to learn more about each approach.